Why the Afghan army folded to the Taliban | DW | 17.08.2021

 "The US-Taliban agreement in Doha last year and the unconditional withdrawal of NATO troops from Afghanistan this year have boosted the Taliban's morale," Attiqullah Amarkhail, a Kabul-based security expert, told DW.

-This, however, does not conceal the fact that Washington spent some $83 billion (€70 billion) to train and equip the Afghan military, and that the local troops should have been strong enough, at least on papers, to counter the Taliban.
+This, however, does not conceal the fact that Washington spent about $83 billion (€70 billion) to train and equip the Afghan military, and that the local troops should have been strong enough, at least on paper, to counter the Taliban.

 Analysts cite demoralization and corruption as two important reasons behind the Afghan army's collapse.